 Composing and Orchestrating Places and Spaces

-Born in Osaka in January 1992, Hiroto Tanabe holds a Master's Degree of Architecture from Southern California Institute of Architecture (SCI-Arc) and a Bachelor's Degree of Design Engineering from Shibaura Institute of Technology (SIT), Tokyo.
+Born in Osaka in January 1992, HIROTO TANABE(田辺拓人) holds a Master's Degree of Architecture from Southern California Institute of Architecture (SCI-Arc) and a Bachelor's Degree of Design Engineering from Shibaura Institute of Technology (SIT), Tokyo.
 Before moving to the United States, Hiroto studied at KTH Royal Institute of Technology in Sweden and did a project-based program at Aalto University in Finland.

 Hiroto is the founder of Hiroto Tanabe Design Studio (HTDS).
 He creates beautiful, intriguing spaces immersed in various materials, lighting, fabrications, and theatrical architecture.
 Hiroto is passionate about composing artistic spaces that cause visitors to experience tension, a sense of being in-between homogeneity and heterogeneity.
 Hiroto states, "That is the best creative moment, the feeling I am most passionate about bringing to life.
 The more questions you try to respond to, the more bespoken your creation will be."